In the last episodes we talked about cadences and dominant chords.

 Basically saying that a chord a Vth degree naturally creates a tension that wants to be resolved by a chord of the Ist degree.

-Also saying that this chord of Vth degree can be major in all tonalities, major and minor.
-That's a dominant chord, it works also in minor tonalities because that emphasis the tension From V to I. And we can emphasis this tension by making this Vth degree chord a dominant 7th chord, with a major third and a minor 7th.
+Also saying that this chord of Vth degree can be major in all tonalities, and we can emphasise this tension even more by making this Vth degree chord a dominant 7th chord, with a major third and a minor 7th.

-For example a chord of G7, which is a major G chord with a minor 7th, is a great chord to go on either CM or Cm, G being the fifth of C.
+For example, G7, which is a G major chord with a minor 7th, is a great chord to go on either C Major or C minor, because G is the fifth of C.

 And we can use that to make smooth transition between 2 tonalities.
 Using a G7 to switch between CM and Cm for instance.

 Switching from a tonality to another is called a modulation.